The details

 It’s possible to complete your studies faster than the indicative course duration by doubling up on modules at certain times; however, minimum study durations do apply.

-All of our courses have regular start dates throughout the year.
+All our courses have regular start dates throughout the year.

-On successful completion of your degree, you will be invited to attend a graduation ceremony at the University of Essex, Colchester Campus.
+On successful completion of your degree, you’ll be invited to attend a graduation ceremony at the University of Essex’s Colchester campus.

 Provided you gain at least a Lower Second-Class (2.2) Honours degree overall – as well as passing your Final Psychology Project with a minimum grade of 40% – you’ll be eligible for the Graduate Basis for Chartered Membership with BPS.
 And with additional training at postgraduate level, you’ll be able to qualify as a Chartered Psychologist (C.Psychol).
 Find out more about the BPS accreditation here.